All Israel

 Hezbollah, as an arm of Iran, allowed them to approve any potential candidates.
 Short of that, no one was able to run.
 Enabled by Hezbollah, Iran called all the shots, paying for all the services made available, such as social welfare, health utilities, education and pretty much everything else.
 Now, the death of Nasrallah could finally cut that Iranian tie, and that could begin a process of reclaiming their country.

-Ever since 2005, following the assignation of the Lebanese Prime Minister, Rafic Hairi, an opponent of Hezbollah, there has always been a segment of opposition.
+Ever since 2005, following the assassination of the Lebanese Prime Minister, Rafic Hariri, an opponent of Hezbollah, there has always been a segment of opposition.
 Protests emerged in 2015 as well as 2019.
 “In 2020, a poll showed a drop in Hezbollah’s popularity among the Shiite community, which makes up about a third of the population.”
 And by the time 2024 rolled around, another poll showed that “only 30% of the population trusted Hezbollah, while 55% said they didn’t trust the group at all.
 Add to that 9% of Sunnis and Druze and only 6% of Christians who trust the militia.”

 Now, with no one at the helm and so many senior leaders eliminated, there may be hope for democratic elections for the first time in a year, but that might largely depend upon how widespread the opposition movement could become.
-It will, undoubtedly take courage for the Lebanese people to take back their country, but if they choose to do so, there is, perhaps, no better time than now as Hezbollah finds itself reeling from these unexpected series of attacks which has weakened it to a point of unprecedented vulnerability.
+It will undoubtedly take courage for the Lebanese people to take back their country, but if they choose to do so, there is, perhaps, no better time than now as Hezbollah finds itself reeling from these unexpected series of attacks which has weakened it to a point of unprecedented vulnerability.

 Although one report refers to Hezbollah as having been decapitated, they maintain that the organization will not totally collapse.
-Yet the acknowledgement of the joy and relief, albeit, in secret, among many Arab states, cannot be denied, least of which is Saudi Arabia since they are not of the same Shiite ilk.
+Yet the acknowledgment of the joy and relief, albeit, in secret, among many Arab states, cannot be denied, least of which is Saudi Arabia since they are not of the same Shiite ilk.
 Sweets were actually being distributed by some Syrians as well.

 But, one thing is for sure, Iran has lost some of their best proxy fighters against Israel.
 With a seriously wounded Hamas and Hezbollah, they might be forced to actually get their hands dirty and resume the fight they had others doing for them.
-There is now speculation that Iran will surely retaliate, while others say that their strength lies in playing the long-game, knowing that it would be best to patiently wait and not attack Israel at this point.
+There is now speculation that Iran will surely retaliate, while others say that their strength lies in playing the long game, knowing that it would be best to patiently wait and not attack Israel at this point.

 No one knows, but without Nasrallah, to hold things together, anything could happen.
 At the moment, 200,000 Lebanese citizens have been displaced from their homes, and they cannot blame that on anyone but the deceased leader who was responsible for jeopardizing their well-being after months and months of endless rocket fire into Israel’s northern communities.

-With the possibility of an imminent ground invasion by Israel, the people of Lebanon will, surely, come to regret the terror group which has turned them into victims, paying for the actions of those who agreed to dedicate their lives to the annihilation of the Jewish homeland.
+With the possibility of an imminent ground invasion by Israel, the people of Lebanon will, surely, come to regret the terror group that has turned them into victims, paying for the actions of those who agreed to dedicate their lives to the annihilation of the Jewish homeland.
 But this was their inevitable end once they became unable to fight this internal enemy who put their interests last and, just as Hamas, used the locals as a means to an end.

 As Danny Danon, Israel’s permanent representative to the United Nations said, “The militant group’s decision to attack Israel, in support of Hamas in the Gaza Strip, is a mistake, and the people who will pay the price will be the people of Lebanon.”